FINTECH.MONSTER

 The conflict, therefore, is a philosophical debate about which metric best reflects eBay’s future worth.
 The board prioritizes sustainable, long-term governance, while the activist camp prioritizes the immediate windfall suggested by the high premium.

-Key Factors Driving the Potential Proxy Conflict
+The Potential Proxy Conflict

 About the Author